 Philadelphia Flower Show

-EPA's exhibit, "L’Art du Jardin Natural" was at the 2014 Philadelphia Flower Show from March 1 to 9.
+EPA's exhibit, "Now Showing at a Garden Near You" will be at the 2015 Philadelphia Flower Show from February 28 to March 8.
 The Flower Show is held every Spring in the Pennsylvania Convention Center .
-This year the Flower Show theme was "ARTiculture: where art meets horticulture".
+This year the Flower Show theme is "Celebrate the Movies".

-The exhibit displayed native plants, wetlands, and sustainable landscaping techniques in a passive setting.
+The exhibit displays native plants, wetlands, and sustainable landscaping techniques in a passive setting.
 Here in nature’s garden, the palette of colors, textures, and fragrances transported the observer to a place of beauty and tranquility – a place apart from the hands of man.
-The exhibit highlighted the intrinsic beauty of our native wildflowers, ferns, shrubs and trees.
-The woodland garden reflected the benefits and importance of using native plants, which results in less use of fertilizers and pesticides, conserves water and helps maintain ecological balance.

 - discouraging insect pests

 - conserving water resources